SoundClone/comments-main/README.md

 ### Advice

 - When you're trying to read the code, don't worry about the CSS styling.
 Just don't worry about it.
 No touchy.
-Don't even open the styling file.
+It works, and that's all you need to know.
 It's a mess, but it's _my_ mess.